All Episodes

 I love your commentary and your sense of humor and your accent.

-I I wanted to comment about the government workers.
+I wanted to comment about the government workers.

 Right.

-And I'm also uh I spent uh twelve years active duty in the military.
+And I'm a retired civil servant, federal, and I'm also, I spent 12 years active duty in the military.

-Well, you know, that might be because uh the defense of the nation is actually a core national responsibility.
+Well, you know, that might be because the defense of the nation is actually a core national responsibility.

 This is just regular folks' toenails.

-Now there's nothing about that in the Constitution, Ace.
+Now, there's nothing about that in the Constitution, Ace.

-Big government by definition will be profoundly stupid.
+Big government, by definition, will be profoundly stupid.

 Well, thanks for taking my call.